fit-alessandro-berti/pm-llm-benchmark/README.md

 # PM-LLM-Benchmark

+Process mining benefits significantly from the domain knowledge provided by LLMs.
+However, no process-mining-specific LLM benchmarks have been proposed until the current date.
-A qualitative benchmark for PM-on-LLM.
+We propose *PM-LLM-Benchmark*, a qualitative benchmark for PM-on-LLM.
 The LLM's answers are intended to be graded by another expert LLM (LLM-as-a-Judge).

 The prompts are reported in the *questions/* folder.